-- Clients who desire a higher wage can be classified as low-skilled or high-skilled, and counseled accordingly.
+1. Clients who desire a higher wage can be classified as lower-skilled or higher-skilled, and counseled accordingly.

 For example, a returning client was previously a nurse before entering the U.S. The client is currently working an entry-level position in a hospital, due to his need for self-sufficiency and lack of U.S. credentials and training.
 The client is interested in positions within the medical industry that pay more money.
 While building this client’s career pathway, ask:

 - How much will the training cost and are there any scholarship programs that your client may be eligible for?

 - What programs or apprenticeships are available in the area?

 - Will your client be able to work and attend training once funding is secured?

 2. Clients who desire a specific job are those with previous experience in a particular industry, or those who have a specific position in mind.
 It could take months or years before a client is ready for a particular job, depending on the industry and position.

 For example, a new client has been working as a housekeeper for a year.
 She is happy at the hotel where she works, and discovers an opening for a supervisory position.
 She calls her employment case worker seeking help to apply for the new position.
 Ask: